 Though fuel prices tend to be quite stable over the past few months, running costs are still a primary concern for most van owners and operators.
 There are various brands and models of small vans in the market today, each claiming fuel economy.
 Here Swiss Vans presents the ten most fuel efficient small panel vans based on their claimed miles per gallon.

 Ford Transit Connect 1.6TDCi 95 Econetic S/S claims 67.3mpg, same as the Renault Kangaroo.
-This model is the latest in the its line, boasting of econetic technology, improved aerodynamic design and improved 1.6 litre duratorq engine.
+This model is the latest in the its line, boasting of econetic technology, improved aerodynamic design of low cost vans and improved 1.6 litre duratorq engine.
 Fuel efficiency can be further improved to 70.6 mpg if a 62 mph speed limiter is fitted.

 Renault Kangoo ML19dci 75 Energy at 67.3mpg shares the top spot with the Ford Transit Connect.
 Working with the Formula 1 team, the engineers at Renault designed and developed the Energy package.
 This concept is deemed the next gen solution for recovery of diesel engines and efficient energy conservation.

 Mercedes-Benz Citan 109Cdi Blue Efficiency boast of a 65.7mpg.
 Basically, the Mercedes-Benz- Citan is the same as the Renault Kangaroo as both use the same engine.
 Nevertheless, the Energy package of the Renault is not quite the same as the BlueEfficiency package of the Mercedes-Benz.
 However, the claimed mpg is not bad at all.